Hive2Hive/Hive2Hive/README.md

 Contribute
 ----------
 The library is intended to be improved and extended so that we all profit from its capabilities.
-Unlike many other “secure” services, Hive2Hive discloses its implementation and is open for any sort of contribution and constructive criticism.
+Unlike many other “*secure*” services, Hive2Hive discloses its implementation and is open for any sort of contribution and constructive criticism.

-We believe that everyone can contribute to make Hive2Hive even better!
-Do you have a suggestion for improvement or an idea for extension?
+**We believe that everyone can contribute to make Hive2Hive even better!** Do you have a suggestion for improvement or an idea for extension?
 Then you are entirely welcome!
 Just fork the project and send your pull requests!

 As a starting point, you might check the [open issues](https://github.com/Hive2Hive/Hive2Hive/issues?state=open) or just open a new issue to start a discussion around a feature idea or bug.